IMLS/estimating-wifi/README.md

   - If validation does _not_ pass:
     - Write validation errors to the `rabbit_review` table for manual inspection
   - Return validation result.

+## Versioning

+We version Directus tables with a suffix of `_v{number}` to preserve backwards compatibility with older clients when we change the schema.

+To set the version, pass in the following header:

+- `X-Directus-Schema-Version`: directus schema version (defaults to 1)

+Assuming the above header is set to 4, in the example above, the `validation_v4`, `rabbit_raw_v4`, `baz_v4`, and `rabbit_review_v4` tables will be used.

 # Directus SQL